 Whilst some may once have scoffed at the person that suggested having console-level graphics in a mobile game, it is becoming more and more commonplace these days for games to push the absolute limits of mobile gaming and the hardware on which these games are played.
 Games like Asphalt 7 and Real Racing 3 are notoriously stunning in the visuals department, with graphics that look like they shouldn’t even be possible on anything smaller than a console.
-Infinity Blade is to action RPG games what Real Racing is to Racing games: the absolute peak of genre perfection.
+Infinity Blade is to action RPG games what Legacy of Discord is to Racing games: the absolute peak of genre perfection.
 The original stunned players with its graphics and surprised those that assumed it was all show and no substance: it had incredible gameplay, challenging battles, and a huge array of items to help things along and accompany the RPG-like progression of your character.
 Infinity Blade 2 is the kind of sequel sceptics hate because it proves nay-sayers wrong about any criticisms or reservations they may have had.
 This sequel is markedly improved in almost every way, re-modelling, re-shaping, and re-presenting us with an entirely better Infinity Blade than the first

 How it Was, How it Always Shall Be